panahiparham/neural-networks/README.md

   - perform predictions

-Btw. you can find my paper summary and rederivation of backprop in pdf format in this repository.
+Btw. you can find links to my paper summary and rederivation of backprop in pdf format at the top of this page.
 If you saw any mistakes in math or code please let me know, I'm learning and I highly appreciate any tips or advise :)

 ### results